mantidproject/documents/Design/HandlingMovingInstruments.md

 The current limitation of this approach is that only one position value is calculated from a log-file time series.
 Hence, by default this approach will not handle the case where different data in a file are associated with different geometry orientations of the instrument.
 The later can be handed, post loading of data, by taking a workspace of data and split it up into a series of workspaces, where each such workspace only contains data with log-file values from one geometry orientation of the instrument (and where these new log-file values have been used to update the instrument geometry).

-Here discuss extensions to Mantid for handling moving components.

-An outcome may well be that different solutions are used for different use cases.
+Here report on moving instrument use cases and some high level suggestions for implementing such use cases.

 ##Use cases##

-A number of use cases have been provided.
-These can be grouped in more than one way.
-Here is a breakdown of these are provided.
+Here is a breakdown of the use cases provided.
 Some use cases contain sub use cases, these are labelled with letters rather than numbers.

 ###Use Case 1, Extending detector coverage###
 A simplified instrument here could be considered to be a pack of PSD tubes on a rotatable arm that can be moved to increase coverage area.
 The arm would record at several positions to increase coverage within a single run, each position and pixel pair would have a separate neutron count associated.